Jim Gehling: Publications and media

 Gehling co-authored "The Rise of Animals: Evolution and Diversification of the Kingdom Animalia," which won the Victorian Premier’s Literary Award for Science in 2009.
 He has appeared in various international media, notably alongside Sir David Attenborough in the 2009 documentary "First Life," featuring Ediacara fossils from South Australia.

 Honors and recognition

 In recognition of his contributions to palaeontology, Gehling was awarded the honorary degree of Doctor of Science (honoris causa) by the University of Adelaide in 2014.

 In the 2017 Australia Day Honours, Gehling was appointed an Officer of the Order of Australia (AO) for distinguished service to environmental science, and to higher education, as an academic and researcher in the area of palaeontology, and to the community of the Flinders Ranges.

 In 2024, the species Tribrachidium gehlingi was named in honor of Professor Gehling, recognizing his extensive contributions to the study of Ediacaran fossils and the geology of the Flinders Ranges.
 This newly identified species exhibits distinct morphological features, including three slightly curved main arm-like structures that do not reach the outer margin, and three shorter secondary arms, distinguishing it from the previously known T. heraldicum.

+In 2025, Gehling was awarded the Royal Society of South Australia’s Verco Medal.